Choose Language

 3. Multi-stage Execution Phase

 During the execution phase, the Red Team launches multi-stage attacks to breach digital and physical defences of the organization.
 Tactics include phishing, USB drops, exploiting vulnerabilities and establishing persistence.
-They focus on stealth, attempting to bypass detection tools and response mechanisms.
-Both physical and virtual red teaming is done.
-Now, AI has also come into the picture.

 Finally, the red team exercise has reporting and analysis phase that includes turning the raw activity into valuable insights.
 It shows how your organization performs under attack.